OfficeDev/office-js-docs-pr/docs/develop/make-office-add-in-compatible-with-existing-com-add-in.md

 ## Equivalent behavior for users

 When an [equivalent COM add-in is specified](#specify-an-equivalent-com-add-in), Office on Windows will not display your Office Add-in's user interface (UI) if the equivalent COM add-in is installed.
 Office only hides the ribbon buttons of the Office Add-in and does not prevent installation.
-Therefore your Office Add-in will still appear in the following locations within the UI:
+Therefore your Office Add-in will still appear in the following locations within the UI.

 - Under **My add-ins**
 - As an entry in the ribbon manager (Excel, Word, and PowerPoint only)